samuelburbulla/dune-mmesh/paper.md

 Dune-MMesh features a second implementation of the Dune grid interface that represents the interface triangulation.
 The interface grid can be used like any other Dune grid as it implements all necessary functionality.

-A codim-0 entity of the interface grid is represented by a CGAL cell-index pair as used for the codim-1 entities of the wrapper implementation.
+A codim-0 entity of the interface grid is represented by a CGAL cell-index pair which is made unique by taking the representation where the cell has the lower index.
-This representation is made unique by taking the representation where the cell has the lower index.
-The interface grid also supports networks.
-For this purpose, the intersection iterator returns all common intersections with adjacent cells, cf. Figure \ref{fig:junction}.
+The interface grid also supports networks, cf. Figure \ref{fig:junction}.

 ![Outer normals at junctions.\label{fig:junction}](img/junction.png){ width=30% }

-Each bulk grid intersection can be identified belonging to the interface or not.
-It is also possible to convert bulk intersections to interface grid elements and vice versa as the underlying representation is the same.
+It is possible to convert bulk intersections to interface grid elements and vice versa.

 # Moving Mesh